 If puppies do not get this vital socialisation during this short period they can become fearful, reactive, and sometimes aggressively stimulated to attack.
 It is the main reason for aggression to children and adults.
 These dogs as they mature can start to show signs of fear, reactivity and aggression to people.
 BTW neutering makes it worse.

 The vast majority of aggressive canines that end up attacking people and dogs are created between this 0 to16 window of social opportunity.

-We al know that socialisation at an early age is crucial for dogs well being.
+Canine Socialisation: We all know that socialisation at an early age is crucial for dogs well being.